-The doctoral degree at UMass Lowell is an interdisciplinary, research-oriented degree.
-The program is designed to provide a theoretically grounded, methodologically sophisticated, and statistically rigorous education.
-As such, the curriculum provides for a sequence of courses in theory, methodology, and statistics.
-The curriculum also builds upon faculty research strengths and offers substantive courses which address the incidence of crime, the prevalence and correlates of criminals and victims, and the effectiveness of current strategies in the areas of crime prevention, policing, the courts, and the corrections system (both institutional and community based).
+The doctoral degree in Criminology and Criminal Justice is a 60-credit-hour doctoral program.
+The curriculum provides for a sequence of courses in theory, methodology and statistics.
+The curriculum also builds upon faculty research strengths and offers substantive courses which address the incidence of crime, the prevalence and correlates of criminals and victims, and the effectiveness of current strategies in the areas of crime prevention, policing, the courts and the corrections system (both institutional and community based).

-Second, we also expect that our graduates will be well prepared for analytical and administrative leadership posts in international and domestic research and policy institutions.
+Our graduates will be well prepared for analytical and administrative leadership posts in international and domestic research and policy institutions.
 The program will thus train the policy analysts, managers, and administrators in criminal justice and community venues to help prevent crime in the first place, or alternatively, respond effectively to those who violate the law or who come into contact with the justice system.

-The doctoral program at UMass Lowell will ensure that our graduates will be at the forefront of the expanding frontier of criminology and an ever evolving criminal justice system, and consequently, will more effectively be able to address crime control and criminal justice policy problems through sophisticated research than would otherwise be the case.
+The doctoral program at UMass Lowell will ensure that our graduates will be at the forefront of the expanding frontier of criminology and an ever-evolving criminal justice system, and consequently, will more effectively be able to address crime control and criminal justice policy problems through sophisticated research than would otherwise be the case.